What You Need to Know Before Arriving on Campus

 Accessing the Network from Your Computer

 Students may access the College’s network using their personal computers.
 To access the network, the computer must pass the College’s Campus Manager program, and meet the minimum system requirements, including Windows updates.
-Computers accessing the College’s network must have the free Microsoft Security Essentials Antivirus Software installed to gain access to the network and the free ClamXav for Apple computers. (see the ITS website for more information).
+Computers accessing the College’s network must have the free Microsoft Security Essentials Antivirus Software (for Windows 7 computers), Windows Defender enabled (for Windows 8 computers), or the free ClamXav (for Apple computers).
+For more information, see the page on Connecting Your Personal Computer to the Campus Network.

 Wireless Internet Access